Assistant director Julia Hodge breaks down 15 commonly used words in the admissions world.

 Still unsure about which application to use?
 I recommend creating a spreadsheet with your college list, and a log of application types, deadlines and scholarship deadlines.
 From there, you can make an educated decision on where to begin your college application journey.
 And again, we do not have a preference for which application is used.
 If you’re still unsure which to choose, contact your local admissions representative for questions on how to navigate the college process.
 Now, go ahead and treat yourself to some chips and dip.
 After all, it’s one of the only times you can have all three choices at the same time.

-First-year student Brian Hayes talks about his experience as an undecided major.
+Brian Hayes '23 talks about his experience as an undecided major.

 Philadelphia regional admissions representative Allie Warrick gives tips on how to make the most of your relationship with your rep.